tu-delft-library/planning_for_rdm/book/stage_1.md

 :class: tip
 - Write a detailed list of all the research objects (research data and supporting artefacts) that you plan to collect.
 - Add check marks in the checkboxes to indicate whether you will be working with personal data, copyrighted data, or proprietary data.
+- Indicate whether your project requires ethical approvals and whether the timing for this is feasible by checking the boxes.
 - Scan back through Section I of the mini-module.
-Add notes with key takeaways about personal data, copyrighted data, or proprietary data, paying special attention to details that apply to your project.
+Add notes with key takeaways about personal data, copyrighted data, or proprietary data, paying special attention to the details that apply to your project.
-- Indicate whether your project requires ethical approvals and whether the timing for this is feasible by checking the boxes.
 ```